 Occasionally a completed questionnaire may have missing responses for the grade, gender, and race-ethnicity items used in raking.
 For the raking step, missing responses for these questions are imputed so that all responding sampled students can be assigned to an appropriate adjustment cell.
 Hot-deck imputation is used, where students with missing items (recipients) are filled in with reported items from other students (donors).
 Donors and recipients are grouped into cells that are similar in auxiliary variables.
+For example, questions 37, 61, and 68 of the 2011 YRBS are generally used as auxiliary variables in imputing gender.
 Within each cell, donors and recipients are matched randomly.
 Values of these imputed variables are not included in the data file sent to the site.